 Course rubrics and numbers (e.g., ENG 123 or EDU 362) indicate the academic area of study and the level of the course being offered.
 Numbers in the 100’s usually signify beginning level courses, 200’s intermediate level, and 300’s and 400’s advanced level.

 Each course carries a certain amount of academic credit.
-Most courses will be two or four credits.
-A two-credit course usually meets 90-100 minutes each week, and a four-credit course usually meets 180-200 minutes each week.
-Lower level 4 credit science courses usually meet 150 minutes a week with a 110-minute lab.
+Most courses will be three or four credits.
+A three-credit course usually meets 150-180 minutes each week, and 4 credit science courses usually meet 150 minutes a week with a 110-minute lab.
 Many upper-level science classes have longer labs.
 Some courses in other disciplines also include laboratory sections in addition to class time.
 The number of credits assigned to a course is indicated by the number in parentheses following its title.
 Students need to be aware that faculty generally expect them to spend at least two hours out of class preparing for every hour spent in class.

 NOTE: There are strict regulations regarding on-line study for International students, with a limit of one Online (WW), Hyflex (HF) or Distance Synchronous Learning (DS) course per 12 credits.